SiliconLabsSoftware/docs-matter/sld416-matter-certification/index.md

 ## Why Certify

-Matter Certification is required for all Matter devices to be interoperable with one another.
-Unlike other networking protocols, non-certified Matter devices are **PREVENTED** from commissioning into Matter networks.
-This is due to the high security features that Matter offers, where Matter Commissioning requires each Matter device to prove that they are Matter Certified.
-This process is called Device Attestation.
+Matter Certification is required for all Matter devices.
+Unlike other networking protocols, non-certified Matter devices are prevented from commissioning into Matter networks.
+Matter's secure design requires that every joining device proves they are Matter Certified.
+This is part of the commissioning process called Device Attestation.
 Refer to [**Device Attestation**](/matter/<docspace-docleaf-version>/matter-device-attestation) for more information on how the various Matter Certificates and Credentials are used in the Matter Commissioning Process.

 ## Matter Certification Paths